adischik/nexmo-developer/_documentation/en/client-sdk/custom-events.md

 # Custom Events

 Custom events allow you to add custom metadata to conversations by recording data alongside your text or audio events.
-You can add events [using the REST API](/conversation/code-snippets/event/create-custom-event) or using the JavaScript SDK.
+You can add events [using the REST API](/conversation/code-snippets/event/create-custom-event) or using any of the Client SDKs.

 ## Creating a custom event